datagovsg/aws-rds-cheatsheet/README.md

 | db.r4.16xlarge | 6000            |

-### MySQL
+### MariaDB and MySQL

-RDS MySQL max connections are constrained by the formula:
+RDS MariaDB and MySQL max connections are constrained by the formula:

 `Instance Memory / 12582880`